2014 United States House of Representatives elections in Iowa

 The 2014 United States House of Representatives elections in Iowa were held on Tuesday, November 4, 2014, to elect the four U.S. representatives from the state of Iowa, one from each of the state's four congressional districts.
-The elections coincided with the elections of other federal and state offices, including Governor of Iowa and United States Senate.
+The elections coincided with the elections of other federal and state offices, including governor of Iowa and United States Senate.
 Primary elections were held on June 4, 2014.
 As no candidate won more than 35% of the vote in the 3rd district Republican primary, that nomination was decided at a party convention on June 21.

 Overview

 By district

 Results of the 2014 United States House of Representatives elections in Iowa by district:

 District 1

 Democratic Representative Bruce Braley won re-election in 2012.
-He will not run for re-election in 2014, as he will instead run for the United States Senate seat being vacated by fellow Democrat Tom Harkin, who is retiring.
+He did not run for re-election in 2014, as he instead ran for the United States Senate seat being vacated by fellow Democrat Tom Harkin, who was retiring.